 The number of volunteers fluctuated between 8-15 during the time I was there along with the 13 cheerful, kind, and friendly Hare Krishnas living there fulltime and teaching the classes.

 One of the best parts of the camp was the yummy vegan food I never thought I’d like this much.
 Generous amounts of food were served 3 times a day and they were absolutely amazing and nutritious.
 Even better, we could also ask for more food, which we took advantage of without skipping after licking the bottom of our plates.

-By eating the vegetables we dealt with every day in the farm, we could witness the entire cycle of the food process: from seed to the bathroom 🙂
+By eating the vegetables we dealt with every day in the farm, we could connect to the food we were eating.
+It was very eye-opening to witness the entire cycle of the process from planting the seed to ejecting it the toilet 🙂

 The outdoor platform for yoga and mediation